quanghuy0497/Writing-in-the-Sciences/Unit 08 - Communication with broader audiences/README.md

 		+ The point of the story is to get that person's opinion
 		+ You don't have a lot of time (Q&A eliminates the need to write a lead, nut graf, clever analogies, etc.)
 		+ You want to help your readers understand a new process or decision
+	+ Edit the Q&A:
+		+ The rule of thumb: same as edit the quote
+		+ However, you do not need to use the entire answer, as it was said, you can edit it lightly
+			+ But it should accurately reflect what that person intended to say
 	+ What a Q&A is not:
 		+ A literal transcript of the answers (Because people aren't actually  that interesting)
 	+ What a Q&A is: